-Add Place of Education: Add the school where you sat your GCSEs.
+Add Place of Education: This will be the school where you sat your GCSEs.
 For Backwell School enter Backwell School, Bristol.
-If you started in Year 7 the start date will be 09/2017.
-Your end date will be the date you left that school, or in the case of Backwell School, this will be 07/2024.
+If you started in Year 7 the start date will be 09/2018.
+Your end date will be the date you left that school, or in the case of Backwell School, this will be 07/2025.
+Select Full Time and In Person.
+If you are an ex-student and retaking your exams, select Exam Only.
+Select Save and Add Qualification.

 Next you need to enter your qualifications gained at that school.
-Click the Add Qualification button and one by one, enter your GCSE subjects, boards and grades You will also need to enter what you are studying at A Level/CTEC.
-Start with GCSEs.
+Click the Add Qualification button and one by one, enter your GCSE subjects, boards and grades.